vincentarelbundock/Rdatasets/doc/openintro/rst/teacher.rst

       .. rubric:: Description
          :name: description

-      This data set contains teacher salaries from 2009-2010 for 71 teachers employed by the St. Louis Public School in Michigan, as well as several covariates.
+      This dataset contains teacher salaries from 2009-2010 for 71 teachers employed by the St. Louis Public School in Michigan, as well as several covariates.